blamario/construct/README.md

 Implementation notes
 --------------------

-I had to overcome two problems while implementing the present library.
-The first difficulty, mentioned in the aforementioned blog post, is how to convert a record of formats into a format of the record.
+I had to overcome two problems in the course of the implementation.
+The first difficulty, already touched on in the aforementioned blog post, is how to convert a record of formats into a format of the record.
 As the author of [rank2classes](https://hackage.haskell.org/package/rank2classes), I went for an obvious solution: parameterize the record as seen in the example, make it an instance of the